 For low levels of radiation exposure (under 10,000 mrem), the biological effects are so small they may not be detected.
 The body’s natural repair mechanisms often repair any damage to the cells before any effect is felt or detected.
-This protective effect of low levels of radiation is called radiation hormesis.
-There are currently no data to establish the occurrence of cancer following exposure to low doses of radiation.
+This protective effect of low levels of radiation is called “radiation hormesis.”

 Too much radiation, like too much of anything, is harmful.